-Use unleaded gasoline with a research octane number of 91 or higher (or octane number 86 or higher).
+Use unleaded petrol with a research octane rating of 91 or higher (or octane rating of 86 or higher).

-Use unleaded standard grade gasoline with maximum 10 percent by volume of ethanol (E10) or maximum 5 percent by volume of methanol.
+Only use unleaded petrol with a maximum of 10 percent ethanol by volume (E10) or a maximum of 5 percent methanol by volume.

-Methanol must also contain co-solvents and corrosion inhibitors.
+Methanol must also contain cosolvents and corrosion inhibitors.

-Do not use any fuel with a higher ethanol or methanol content.
+Do not use fuel with a higher ethanol or methanol content.

-The use of fuels with a higher ethanol or methanol content will cause starting and/or power problems or even cause damage in the fuel system.
+The use of fuel with a higher ethanol or methanol content leads to starting and/or performance problems or damage to the fuel system.